I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_diagnostic_data.md

 ## Members

+`Version`

+Version of this structure.

+`Size`

+Specifies the whole size of the structure and the associated data buffer.

+`ProviderId`

+Specifies the GUID of a diagnostic data provider.

 `BufferSize`

 If the request failed because of buffer too small, this field should be filled with the required buffer